deepaknigam2004/issue-tracker/README.md

 - The backend stores data in `backend/data/issues.json`.
 It's a simple JSON store (no DB).
 - The frontend expects the backend at `http://localhost:8000`.
 If you run backend on a different origin/port, update `frontend/src/app.js` and `app.ts` API_BASE constant.

-## Deliverables
-This ZIP contains the full project.
-Follow the Quick start to run locally.